aramirezj/ngx-generic-form/README.md

 ## Note

-Note: Big part of the bundle size of the library is from material, if you are using it already, you are not going to feel the size
+Note: Big part of the bundle size of the library is from material, if you are using it already, you are not going to feel the increase

 ## Installing